whkelvin/Note/Psyc Note/Chapter1.md

 ### Classical conditioning
 - occurs when you learn to associate two different stimuli

-### Palov
-- dog salivating when owner shows up
 ### Operant conditioning
--Operant conditioning involves changing voluntary behaviors
+- Operant conditioning involves changing voluntary behaviors
+- method of learning that occurs through rewards and punishments for behavior.